S

 Fluffiest Animals: Samoyed

-A white Samoyed on the winter beach in the snow in the northern Arctic.
-In the old days, Samoyeds were the working partners of the Samoyedic people of Siberia who survived by herding and breeding domestic reindeer.
+In the old days, Samoyeds were the working partners of the Samoyedic people of Siberia, who survived by herding and breeding domestic reindeer.

-There are some common health concerns that affect Samoyeds.
+Some common health concerns affect Samoyeds.
 Knowing these facts can help you provide the best possible care for your dog.

 Hip dysplasia is a common problem with many dogs, and Samoyeds are not exempt from it.
 This is a genetic condition where the dog’s thighbone doesn’t fit correctly into its hip joint.
 This causes the two bones to rub against one another.
 Over time, this will become painful for the dog and can cause them to limp.

 Samoyed Hereditary Glomerulopathy is another hereditary condition.
 Males are more likely to develop more severe forms of this condition and may begin exhibiting symptoms around the time they are 3 months old.
-In severe cases, the dog will die by the time they are 15 months old.
-This is a hereditary condition, but a genetic screen test hasn’t been developed for it yet.
+In severe cases, the dog will die by the time it is 15 months old.
+This is a hereditary condition, and genetic screening tests are now available to identify carriers and affected dogs

 Temperament and Behavior